 Our flight went from being delayed for 2+ hours to leaving on time.
-They sent this message 105 minutes before the flight is due to leave.
+They sent this message 105 minutes before the flight was due to leave.

-It turned out that American swapped out planes and decided to put us on an aircraft that was already parked at Orlando for the night.
+It turned out that AA swapped planes and put us on an aircraft that was already parked at Orlando for the night.

 Forget about a leisurely dinner before heading to the airport.
 I grabbed our bags and threw them in the car.
 Thankfully this was a short trip so we were only bringing carry-on bags.
-We decided to park at the airport terminal parking, instead of off-site, to save some time.
-TSA checkpoints at Orlando can be horrible but since we have TSA Precheck and CLEAR, I wasn’t worried about long lines at security.
+We decided to park at the airport terminal parking, instead of off-site, to save time.
+MCO’s TSA checkpoints can be horrible but since we have TSA Precheck and CLEAR, I wasn’t worried about long security lines.

-With a little bit of accelerated driving to the airport, luck with finding a great parking spot and breezing through security, we were at our gate 50 minutes after leaving our house.
-Boarding was due to start in 15 minutes, which was just enough time to grab a burger to eat on the plane, and relax as we made it to the plane on time.
+With a bit of accelerated driving, luck finding a great parking spot and breezing through security, we were at our gate 50 minutes after leaving our house (a record.)
+Boarding was due to start in 15 minutes, which was just enough time to grab a burger to eat on the plane, and relax as we made it on time.

 We sat at the gate past the boarding time.
 And sat.
 And then:

 While we rushed to the airport for our plane, the new plane had no crew.
-Kudos to the American agents working the gate who constantly updated us.
-The first delay was because the flight crew just landed at Orlando and the flight attendants were en route from their hotel.
+Kudos to the American agents working the gate who gave constant updates.
+The first delay was because the flight crew just landed and the flight attendants were en route from their hotel.